Konstskolan Idun Lovén

 Konstskolan Idun Lovén (Idun Lovén Art School, or Idun Lovén for short) is a preparative art school in Stockholm, Sweden.
-The school is named after sculptor and former headmaster Idun Lovén.
+The school is named after the artist and former headmistress Idun Lovén.

 Education

 Idun Lovén consists of two departments; sculpture and painting.
 Each of these hosts about 22 students divided into two year groups.
 The maximum time to study at Idun Lovén is two years (as of 2008).

 Studies consists of equal parts model painting/sculpting and projects.
 During the projects students are working in groups or individually with realizing a more demanding task they have put up themselves.